 Posted On: Nov 17, 2022

-Today, AWS Amplify Hosting announces Next.js 12 and 13 support, including middleware, on-demand incremental static regeneration (ISR), and image optimization.
+Today, AWS Amplify Hosting announces Next.js 12 and 13 support, including middleware, incremental static regeneration (ISR), and image optimization.
 With this release, AWS Amplify Hosting offers fully managed CI/CD deployments and hosting for server-side rendered (SSR) apps built using Next.js and static web apps.

 In addition to supporting more Next.js features, AWS Amplify Hosting improves the experience of running Next.js apps on AWS: